pd95/SwiftUI-Sidebar/README.md

 4. I have not found a modifier to set a list row to "selected" or "highlighted", even though the regular lists do support selection/highlighting when the corresponding `NavigationLink` is tapped by the user.
+    You have to handle drawing the selection (e.g. the highlighted background) yourself.

 5. Selecting a different Primary view will not automatically invalidate/clear the supplemental view.